ashik255/Trainee-Selection-System/README.md

 ## API Documentation

-If you have an API documentation, provide a link or explain how developers can access it.
+If you have API documentation, provide a link or explain how developers can access it.

 ## Contributing